AY2021S1-CS2113T-F14-2/tp/docs/DeveloperGuide.md

 ## Appendix D: Glossary
 * Mainstream OS: Windows, Linux, macOS

-## Appendix E: Instructions for manual testing
+## Appendix E: Instructions for Manual Testing
-{Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}
+Given below are the instructions to test the application manually.

+### E.1 Launch
+1. Download the jar file and copy into an empty folder.
+2. Navigate to the folder in the command prompt.
+3. Enter `java -jar Duke.jar` and press `enter` to launch the application.
+4. You should expect a new `data` folder created within the same folder as the jar file.
+This `data` folder will contain a file named `duke.json`.

+### E.2 Application Commands
+Please refer to [Cent Wise Dollar Wise User Guide] (https://ay2021s1-cs2113t-f14-2.github.io/tp/UserGuide.html).
+Input commands and expected outputs for the respective commands are shown here.